Deadheading Hydrangeas: How To Remove Spent Blooms On Bushes

 Deadheading is a popular practice with flowering shrubs.
 The process of removing fading or spent blooms diverts the plant’s energy from seed production to new growth and saves the plant from having a wilted, dying look.
 Hydrangeas especially benefit from deadheading, as long as a few simple rules are followed.
 Keep reading to learn more about deadheading hydrangea blooms.

-Removing Spent Blooms on Hydrangea
+Removing Spent Blooms on Hydrangeas

-Since hydrangea blossoms are so big, deadheading a hydrangea makes a real difference in diverting energy to more important parts of the plant’s growth.
+Since hydrangea blossoms are often so big, deadheading a hydrangea makes a real difference in diverting energy to more important parts of the plant’s growth.
 You should carry out this practice all through the blooming season to encourage new blossoms and keep your plant looking fresh.
 The method for deadheading hydrangea blooms depends upon the time of year.

 If it’s before August, you should cut the spent blooms with a long stem attached.
 Examine the stem where it meets the larger branch-- there should be small buds there.
 Cut the stem back as short as you like, making sure to leave those buds intact.